 Aloha brunch: Host a Hawaiian-inspired luau during the day so you can take advantage of the sunshine and vibrant colors.
 The morning reception opens up new menu offerings like banana pancakes and mimosas.

 Jungalow: What is a jungalow wedding?
-Jungalow designer Justina Blakeney describes this design style as wild, cozy, and homey, with bohemian touches and lots of plants.
+Jungalow designer Justina Blakeney describes this design style as wild, cozy, and homey, with boho touches and lots of plants—perfect for a more bohemian wedding.

 Yacht: This is not your average wedding on the water.
 Take your nautical up a notch with an upscale, black-tie wedding on (or inspired by) a yacht!

 Under the sea: Hold your under-the-sea nuptials at an aquarium so you can say “I do” alongside creatures of the deep.
 Decorate with turquoise, coral centerpieces, and sand dollars.

 Rainforest: If you’re interested in hosting a private, tranquil affair, consider a rainforest-themed wedding.
 Pick a destination with rich, natural landscapes, send a destination wedding save the date, and play up the greenery decor.

 Yoga retreat: Enter marriage with a cleansed mind and spirit.
-You and your guests can reach a zen state through meditation during the ceremony.
-Then dress up your reception with Buddhist relics and handwoven blankets.
+You and your guests can reach a Zen state through meditation during the ceremony.
+Then dress up your reception with yoga-inspired relics and handwoven blankets.

 Safari: If you and your spouse are animal lovers, consider a safari wedding theme.
 Embrace natural tones mixed with animal prints for an eclectic, bush-inspired vibe.